 "Joe Robert is the founder of POD Ninjas and has been selling print on demand items on Shopify since 2016.
-He has also mentored hundreds of people to achieve profitable sales on their own stores."
+POD Ninjas students have now made almost $5 million on their own stores following these strategies."

 What is a niche anyway?

 "Denoting or relating to products, services, or interests that appeal to a small, specialized section of the population"

 Basically, it just means a group of people that share a similar interest, right?

 In this article today you will find my view on what makes a good niche, what makes a bad niche & more importantly how you need to assess a niche to understand if it has potential.

 The content here is based on my experience as being a print on demand seller for the past 4 years, and working directly with hundreds of other store owners.